hanasai95/rick-and-morty-wiki-NextJS/README.md

-This is a NextJS app thats shows all characters from the show 'Rick and Morty Wiki', it allowas user to search characters by name' and load more.
+This is a NextJS app thats shows all characters from the show 'Rick and Morty Wiki', it allowas user to search characters by name, and load more.